 Living alone is an intimidating thing to think about when you’re young and just getting started.
-Rising rent prices in many U.S. cities make it hard for many renters to afford living alone — in 2019, 46 percent of American renters were considered cost-burdened, paying more than 30% of their incomes in rent.
+Rising rent prices in many U.S. cities make it hard for many renters to afford living alone — in 2022, in Census survey revealed that more than 19 million American renter households were considered cost-burdened, paying more than 30% of their incomes in rent.

 This sounds bleak, but don’t be discouraged.
 The good news is that many young adults jump into the world of living on their own every day.
 We have a few tips you can use to live a budget-friendly life and enjoy the freedom of living alone.

 Here are some of the cheapest ways to live alone and advice on how you can plan ahead.